emacaz/react-tasks-app/README.md

 # Tasks Manager

 Welcome to the React Tasks App – your personal task manager for efficient organization and productivity.
+[Try me](https://emacaz.github.io/react-tasks-app/)

 ## Technologies Used